Granada CF: Decline and revival

 In 2010–11, Granada finished in fifth position, with most of the players loaned by Udinese still on board.
 On 18 June 2011, the club became the first winner of the promotion play-offs – a different system was used from 1985 to 1999 – after successively defeating Celta de Vigo (1–1, penalty shootout) and Elche (1–1 on aggregate, away goals rule), thus returning to the top division after a 35-year absence.

 In June 2016, Chinese businessman Jiang Lizhang became the new owner of the club, buying the Pozzo family's controlling stake.
 After surviving in the top flight for six seasons, the team was relegated in 2016–17 after being defeated by Real Sociedad.

 Under new manager Diego Martínez, Granada returned to the top flight as runners-up to CA Osasuna in the 2018–19 Segunda División.
 The following season, the team finished 7th in the top flight, earning qualification for the UEFA Europa League, the first time the club qualified for any European competition.
 It also reached the Copa del Rey semi-finals for the first time in 50 years, narrowly losing to Athletic Bilbao on away goals after a 2–2 aggregate draw.
 They reached the quarter-finals in Europe, being eliminated by Manchester United.
 On 22 May 2022, the team was relegated after a draw against Espanyol.
+In the 2022–23 season, Granada returned to La Liga, by sealing a 1st position in the table on the very last match day of the season.
+However, in 2023–24 season, Granada immediately relegated back to second division.